mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 OK, so that means... `pull` failed?
-Actually, it only succeeded half-way. `pull` is in fact composed of two steps: **fetching** and **merging**, and it failed at the latter step.
+Actually, it only succeeded half-way. `pull` in fact consists of two steps: **fetching** and **merging**, and it failed at the latter step.
 After the changes from remote branch have been **fetched**, Git detects that changes I made to my local copy overlap with those made to the remote repository, and therefore refuses to **merge** the two versions to stop me from trampling on our previous work.
 Git then alters the affected file to mark the conflict:

 ```bash
 $ cat zulu.txt